 Hilyard Robinson (1899-1986) graduated from Columbia University with a B.Arch in 1924 and an M.S. in Architecture in 1931.
-He was the first African American to earn an architecture degree in the school’s history.
+He was the first Black graduate to earn an architecture degree in the School’s history.
 Distinguished for his commitment to socially conscious design, Robinson returned to his hometown of Washington, DC to live and work upon graduation, and later spent nearly a year traveling internationally to study the design of public projects.
 While at Columbia, he began teaching in the architecture program at Howard University, where he served as Chair from 1928-1930, and where he remained deeply involved throughout his lifetime.

 Max Bond, chairman of architecture at the Columbia GSAPP from 1980 to 1984, wrote about his experience meeting Robinson in Harvard Design Magazine: “When I visited his office as a young architect, he was generous with his time and discussed various issues of Modernism in a way that went to the heart of my interests and concerns.
 Captivated by both the person and the work, I especially appreciated the intimate scale and dynamic proportions of his residential buildings.”